 “Testing and user feedback is so important,” says Ehrhardt.
 “For our project, the refugee testers balked at certain personal questions, and we learned they had different sensitivities around issues of safety and confidentiality.
 It was an ‘aha’ moment.”

-Find out more about the Centre for Engineering and Society’s Graduate Certificate in Innovation, Technology and Society.
-The application deadline for Winter 2018 enrolment has been extended until November 30 for Canadian/permanent residents.
+Find out more about the Graduate Certificate in Innovation, Technology and Society.
+The application deadline for Summer 2018 applications is Friday, June 1.